 About the wine:

 What a delight this vintage is, already ready to drink.
-It has a powdery texture, a characteristic noted during the en primeur tastings and confirmed in January 2014.
-The mouthfeel evolves into a velvety smoothness while retaining its savory, juicy quality and crisp fruitiness.
+It has a powdery style, which was already noted during the en primeur tastings and was confirmed in January 2014.
+The texture on the palate evolves into something velvety while retaining its savory, juicy character and crisp fruitiness.

 Robert Parker - Wine Advocate